Why should I pray?

 • If the father had not asked Jesus to heal his epileptic son, would the boy ever have been healed (Matthew 17:14-20)?

-James 4:2-3 talks about how we will find ourselves going without if we do not ask or if we ask for the wrong reasons.
-Think of it this way: You will never have a prayer answered if you never pray at all.
+James 4:2-3 talks about how we'll find ourselves going without if we don't ask or if we ask for the wrong reasons.
+Think of it this way: You'll never have a prayer answered if you never pray at all.

 There is no reason for the Christian to withhold prayer.

 God wants to hear from you (Psalm 145:18).
-He wants you to take an active part in playing out the events of your life (John 14:26).
+He wants you to take an active part in living the events of your life (John 14:26).
 And He promises that He will work all things toward making us more like His Son (Romans 6:6).

 "Now to him who is able to do far more abundantly than all that we ask or imagine, according to the power at work within us, to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen. " — Ephesians 3:20-21